-- Drive national coordination by making these foundational capabilities widely available to the broad research community, governments, and industry for the development of novel industrial products, pharma, biocontrol agents, and strategies for building ecosystem resilience to environmental change, and
+- driving national coordination by making these capabilities widely available to the broad research community, governments and industry

-- Build strong partnerships, collaborations, and connections across the innovation sector to develop these novel products and applications responsibly.
+- strengthening partnerships, collaborations and connections across the innovation sector to responsibly develop novel products and applications.

-The SynBio FSP will work with its partner organisations, including Synthetic Biology Australasia, to help build a collaborative Australia-wide community of practice in synthetic biology.
+The SynBio FSP will work with its partner organisations, including Synthetic Biology Australasia, to help build a collaborative Australia-wide community of practice in SynBio R&D.